 Innovative approaches to training our medical students

-E-Learning is heavily utilised to help you along on your self-directed learning journey.
+E-Learning is utilised to help you along on your self-directed learning journey.
 Didactic and non-core materials are mapped out online for you to explore, learn and practise according to your personal learning style.

-Collaborative Learning Cases (CLCs) is an innovative educational strategy to enhance constructive, collaborative and contextual learning for students.
+Collaborative Learning Cases (CLCs) are an innovative educational strategy to enhance constructive, collaborative and contextual learning for students.
 This new approach offers our tutors and students a valuable education experience as they engage actively in discussions.
 Real world examples are provided through various multimedia and technology-enabled formats to help you link biomedical science concepts to clinical situations, strengthening your clinical reasoning abilities in your early years of learning.